 Cloud eliminates the upfront costs of buying and maintaining hardware.
 You only pay for the resources you use, leading to significant potential savings.
-A 2023 Flexera report found that businesses can save up to 30% on IT infrastructure costs by migrating to the cloud.

 Cloud providers handle software updates and security patches, freeing up your IT staff for other tasks.
 Access your data and applications from anywhere with an internet connection, promoting remote work and collaboration.